 The Cultural Connections program is allowing IACA to offer invaluable facilitated art development workshops to three art centres in our membership and providing the artists the opportunity to exhibit their work in a major National Institution.

 Cultural Connections funding has also provided IACA with the capacity to offer cultural maintenance camps for our members to revive traditional practices in weaving and woodcarving that have almost been lost.
-The legacy from these programs is a wonderful contribution to maintaining the cultural practices of Indigenous people from the Far North QLD region.
+The legacy from these programs is a wonderful contribution to maintaining the cultural practices of Indigenous people from the Far North Queensland region.

 Banner photo: Steve Back Photography